Hudson Line (Metro-North): Westchester County

 The Palisades present themselves across the river as trains pass through the city of Yonkers and its four stops, mostly local.
 A few express trains do stop at the recently renovated Yonkers station, the first where a transfer to Amtrak is possible.

 Smaller, local-only suburban stations are passed as the Tappan Zee Bridge appears to the north and the river widens.
-Finally, between Irvington and Tarrytown, it passes overhead, as does the inevitable replacement known as the Governor Mario M. Cuomo Bridge.
+Finally, between Irvington and Tarrytown, it passes overhead.
 Rockland County fades to almost 3 mi away across Haverstraw Bay.
-But after passing through Sing Sing prison, the train reaches Ossining, where a ferry brings travelers across the wide river.
+But after passing through Sing Sing prison, the train reaches Ossining, where a ferry brings travelers across the wide river to Haverstraw.

 Electric trains end their runs one stop beyond, at Croton–Harmon, a terminal shared again with Amtrak just south of Harmon Yard and east of Croton Point.
 The tracks veer inland, closely following US 9, to the next and newest stop, Cortlandt, the only non-New York City station on the line where the Hudson River cannot be seen.

 The Hudson River reappears at Peekskill, the last stop in the county, where the Bear Mountain Bridge can be seen to the north.

 Putnam and Dutchess counties

 North of Peekskill the river narrows as the Hudson Highlands begin.
 Dunderberg and Bear mountains can be seen across the river.
 The train passes through two short tunnels, one under the Bear Mountain Bridge abutment.
 Putnam County's first station, Manitou, serves a small hamlet.
 Just north of Garrison, there is another tunnel and then a view of the stone buildings of West Point; the riverside village of Cold Spring is the next stop, last in the county.

 The Dutchess County line is crossed in a pair of 842 ft tunnels under Breakneck Ridge at Breakneck Point; across the river Storm King Mountain is seen.
 The Breakneck Ridge flag stop marks the end of the Highlands as the river once again broadens around Newburgh Bay.
-At Beacon, ferry service is available during peak hours to Newburgh, whose skyline is visible across the river, and shortly after leaving the train passes under the Newburgh-Beacon Bridge.
+Shortly after leaving Beacon the train passes under the Newburgh-Beacon Bridge.